Documentation Index

 Courier’s group targeting provides flexible options for reaching the right users:- Static Lists - Manually curated collections with complete membership control

-- Dynamic Audiences - Automated segmentation based on real-time profile evaluation
+- Dynamic Audiences - Automated segmentation based on profile rules; membership is maintained as profiles change

 - Advanced Operators - Comprehensive filtering with equality, string, numeric, and date comparisons